CRXKXWYI49/LYR_LikelihoodRatio_Catalog_Matching/README.md

 > python LYR_main.py

 ## Other
-A very preliminary draft of the manual can be read and downloaded in the repository.
+A very preliminary draft of the manual can be read and download in the repository.
-For questions and info write to: alessandro.peca@miami.edu
+For questions and info write to alessandro.peca@miami.edu